©2001-2022 Tuner Information Center. Permission is hereby

 Our contributor Georges tells us that the KT-917 has "two RF amplifier transistors Q1 and Q2 (Q2 being a common gate amplifier) before the diode doubly balanced mixer."
 And the KT-917's service manual says, "The RF amplifier section has a wide-gap, 9-gang variable capacitor for the double-double-triple tuning system (one tuning stage for ANT, and two tuning stages for RF).
 The CC3588DE used as Q1 is a DD-MOS FET (selected SD-306) which features low noise and superior square response over a broad input level/frequency range.
 It also features a high power gain.
 VR1 adjusts Q1's input response to its maximum linearity.
 For servicing adjust VR1 so that the maximum deflection of the S-meter can be obtained.
 In the second stage, another double-tuning circuit is coupled to a common-gate amplifier, which features a lower input impedance and stable amplification with no influence from feedback admittance."

 The KT-917 is extremely sensitive but anyone expecting state-of-the-art selectivity in stock form will be disappointed.
 The KT-917 usually sells for $500-700 on eBay, but $800-900 or more is likely for a nice piece with rack handles.
 See our panelist Bob's 600T vs. KT-917 page for a further technical comparison of the KT-917 to the 600T and the results of a head-to-head shootout between the two tuners, and the DIY Mods page for information on DIY audio section mods for the KT-917 and how to adjust its filters.
 See how one KT-917 sounded in comparison to other top tuners on our Shootouts page, and read our panelist David "A"'s Ricochet.
+See detailed specs and measurements for the KT-917 compared to those of 17 other top tuners in David's tuner comparison spreadsheet.
 See our Kenwood brochures page for more about the KT-917.
-[BF][EF]
+The KT-917 usually sells for $400-600 on eBay, but up to $700-800 or more is possible for a nice piece with rack handles.

 Kenwood KT-990D (1988, $375, detector/MPX scheme: PLL detector, "Direct Pure" linear multiplying circuit with MC 1495L) search eBay